 Updated on April 24, 2019

 The UTZ program contributes to a Better Environment, Better Crop, Better Income, and ultimately, Better Life for all involved.
-But how does the UTZ program actually translate into a better income for farmers?
+But how does UTZ certification actually translate into a better income for farmers?

 A better price for a better product

 UTZ certified farmers increase their income by growing better crops.
 For example, a farmer might have just two hectares of land.
 She increases the yield and the quality of her crops through training in good agricultural practices like pruning or using shade trees.
 At the same time she reduces her costs, for example by buying less fertilizer or pesticides and using them more effectively.
 She’s more efficient, producing more from her two hectares with lower costs, and increasing her income as a result.
 Better farming practices, better living conditions for farmers, better education that spurs entrepreneurship and improved business practices at farm level — these are all factors that eventually lead to a better crop, environment and end product.